PSHE at Christ Church

 - To empower them to be safe and safeguarded.

-What will my child actually be taught in SRE?
+What will my child actually be taught in RSE?

-The 'Changing Me' and 'Relationships' units will be taught from the week beginning 4th June where each year group will be taught appropriate to their age and developmental stage.
+The 'Changing Me' and 'Relationships' units will be taught at the start of the Summer where each year group will be taught appropriate to their age and developmental stage.
 Please note: at no point will a child be taught something that is inappropriate; and if a question from a child arises and the teacher feels it would be inappropriate to answer, (for example, because of its mature or explicit nature), the child will be encouraged to ask his/her parents or carers at home, and the question will not be answered to the child or class if it is outside the remit of that year group’s programme.

 Growing up: how we have changed since we were babies